Stable formulas in ordered structures: Introduction

 Now, let us move to theory of Real Closed Fields and start with the following example, where we can see that the above description breaks down.

 \begin{example} In the next figure, the part of the curve on the left above the dashed line is defined by the system of equations and inequalities on the right:

 \end{minipage}

-\end{center} Let $\varphi(x;y)$ with $|x| =|y|=1$ be the the conjunction of the above equations and inequalities.
-It is easy to check that $\phi(x;y)$ is stable; in fact, every formula in two variables defining a one dimensional set is stable.
+\end{center} Let $\varphi(x;y)$ with $|x| =|y|=1$ be the conjunction of the above equations and inequalities.
+It is easy to check that $\varphi(x;y)$ is stable; in fact, every formula in two variables defining a one dimensional set is stable by cell decomposition.
 Note that the equation $x^{4}+2x^{2}y^{2}+y^{4}+x^{3}-xy^{2} $ defines an irreducible algebraic set of dimension $1$.
-Hence, if $\phi(x;y)$ is a disjunction of special stable formulas, we can further arrange that each of these special stable formulas is a conjunction of $x^{4}+2x^{2}y^{2}+y^{4}+x^{3}-xy^{2} $ with a rectangular $L(M)$-formula.
+Hence, if $\varphi(x;y)$ is a disjunction of special stable formulas, we can further arrange that each of these special stable formulas is a conjunction of $x^{4}+2x^{2}y^{2}+y^{4}+x^{3}-xy^{2} $ with a rectangular $L(M)$-formula.
 As $\mathrm{RCF}$ is o-minimal, we can arrange that each of these rectangular formulas defines a set of the form $I \times J$ where $I, J \subseteq \Rr$ are intervals.
-However, any set of the aforementiond form $I \times J$ conatining point $(0,0)$ will have to include a part of the curve below the dashed line $y=\sqrt{3}x$.
+However, any set of the aforementioned form $I \times J$ containing the point $(0,0)$ will have to include a part of the curve below the dashed line $y=\sqrt{3}x$.
 Thus, $\varphi(x;y)$ is not a disjunction of special stable $L(M)$-formulas. \end{example}

-In Example~\ref{example:naive.wrong}, the obstacle in expressing $\phi(x;y)$ as a finite disjunction of special stable formulas comes from the singularity at $(0,0)$ of the curve in the picture.
+In Example~\ref{example:naive.wrong}, the obstacle in expressing $\varphi(x;y)$ as a finite disjunction of special stable formulas comes from the singularity at $(0,0)$ of the curve in the picture.
 This brings us to the idea of using blowing up, or more precisely, resolution of singularities.
-It turns out that this is essentially the only obstruction when the stable formulas considered is parameter-free, and every such formula is equivalent over $\rcf$ to disjunctions of special stable formulas up to a certain kind of isomorphism.
-To be more precise, in Section \ref{sec:preliminaries}, we will define the notion of equational isomorphism between a relation defined by a formula $\varphi(x;y)$ and a relation defined by a formula $\varphi'(x';y')$.
+It turns out that this is essentially the only obstruction when the stable formulas considered are parameter-free, and every such formula is equivalent over $\rcf$ to disjunctions of special stable formulas up to a certain kind of isomorphism.
+To be more precise, in Section \ref{sec:preliminaries}.3, we will define the notion of order-free isomorphism between a relation defined by a formula $\varphi(x;y)$ and a relation defined by a formula $\varphi'(x';y')$.
 This notion generalizes birational equivalence with a catch, namely, the division of variables must be respected.
 We obtain in Section~\ref{sec:stableRCF} our main result in this paper: